Why Americans refused to fully swallow the Blue Pill

-In the greatest science-fiction movie ever made, Morpheus gives Neo a choice.
-The blue pill puts him back to his dream-like state and returns him to the simulation of the Matrix.
-The red pill, on the other hand, would take him down the rabbit hole of reality.
+In the greatest sci-fi movie ever made, Morpheus gives Neo a choice.
+The blue pill will put him back in his dream-like state and return to the simulation of the Matrix.
+The red pill, on the other hand, will take him down the rabbit hole of reality.

-One could say that in his own way, Trump channelled his inner Neo this election.
+In his own way, Trump emulated Neo.
 While Mr Anderson bends the rule of space-time-gravity in the Matrix, Trump breaks pre-set rules of political engagement.

-A president with a homophobic veep, who dances to gay anthems and spent the last four years battling claims of white supremacy, swept the Latino vote in places like Florida.
+A president with a homophobic Veep who dances to gay anthems, spent the last four years battling claims of white supremacy and swept the Latino vote in places like Florida.

-In fact, the received wisdom – as opposed to the opinion polls – says that if there wasn’t a coronavirus pandemic, Trump would be waltzing back into the White House dancing to YMCA.
+In fact, the received wisdom – as opposed to the opinion polls – goes that had there not been a coronavirus pandemic, Trump would be waltzing back into the White House, dancing to YMCA.

 In 2016, Americans picked the host of The Apprentice over a seasoned politician who had spent years in the White House.
 Many pundits considered it a Black Swan event.